tasha fierce is the force behind mystic ferocious. tasha fierce is me.

 mystic ferocious is an offering to my people. mystic ferocious is me.

-*i adhere to the nyc poc healing circle’s honor code & healing oath, along with a general oath to do no harm. if any client feels i have violated that oath, i will invite them to enter into an accountability process driven by transformative justice principles, mediated by a neutral third party, and funded either personally or via crowdfunding efforts.
+*i adhere to the nyc poc healing circle’s honor code & healing oath, along with a general oath to do no harm. if any client feels i have violated that oath, i will invite them to enter into an accountability process driven by tj principles, mediated by a neutral third party, and funded either personally or via crowdfunding efforts.